Ready Player One (film): Plot

 In a dystopian 2045, people seek to escape from reality through the OASIS (Ontologically Anthropocentric Sensory Immersive Simulation), a virtual reality entertainment universe created by James Halliday and Ogden Morrow of Gregarious Games.
-After Halliday's death, a pre-recorded message left by his avatar Anorak announces a contest, granting ownership of the OASIS to the first to find the golden Easter egg within it, which gets locked behind a gate requiring three keys which players can obtain by accomplishing three challenges.
-The contest has lured several "Gunters", or egg hunters, and the interest of Nolan Sorrento, the CEO of Innovative Online Industries (IOI) who seeks to control the OASIS himself by inserting intrusive online advertising.
-IOI uses an army of indentured servants, and employees called "Sixers" to find the egg.
+After Halliday's death, a pre-recorded message left by his avatar Anorak announces a contest, granting ownership of the OASIS to the first to find the golden Easter egg within it, which is locked behind a gate requiring three keys players can obtain by accomplishing three challenges.
+The contest has lured several egg hunters, or "Gunters", and the interest of Nolan Sorrento, the CEO of Innovative Online Industries (IOI) who seeks to control the OASIS and insert intrusive online advertising.
+IOI uses an army of indentured servants and employees called "Sixers" to find the egg.

 Wade Watts, an avid orphaned Columbus, Ohio-based Gunter using the avatar Parzival, participates in the first challenge, an unbeatable race, along with his best friend Aech, and Art3mis, a female avatar whom Parzival has a crush on.
 Parzival regularly visits Halliday's Journals, a simulated archive of Halliday's life and hobbies, run by the Curator.
 Wade receives the Copper Key from Anorak after he wins by driving backward, while Art3mis, Aech, and his friends Daito and Sho, all win the race afterward, later being collectively named the High-5 on the OASIS' scoreboard.

-Sorrento asks the mercenary i-R0k to learn Wade's true identity, intended of bribing him to win the contest on IOI's behalf.
+Sorrento hires the mercenary i-R0k to learn Wade's true identity, intent on bribing him to win the contest on IOI's behalf.
 Wade and Art3mis discover from the Journals that Halliday once dated Morrow's wife Karen "Kira" Underwood.
 Wade and Art3mis visit the Distracted Globe night club to look for clues, where Wade confesses his love and true name to Art3mis.
 They survive an IOI raid in which Art3mis abandons Wade, explaining that her father died in debt to IOI. i-R0k, who was eavesdropping on their conversation, informs Sorrento of his findings.
 Sorrento contacts Wade with his offer.
-When rejected, Sorrento attempts to kill Wade by bombing his home, killing Wade's aunt Alice and her abusive boyfriend Rick among others.
+When rejected, Sorrento attempts to kill Wade by bombing his house, killing Wade's aunt Alice among others.